eudoxia0/eudoxia0.github.io/article/_posts/2023-04-18-my-experience-bupropion.md

 after discussing it with friends who have ADHD and with my psychiatrist:

-1. **Autism:** obviously I have ASD (I told the psychiatrist who diagnosed me it would be more surprising if I didn't) and some 40% of autistic people have ADHD symptoms.
+1. **Autism:** obviously I have ASD (I told the psychiatrist who diagnosed me it would be more surprising if I didn't) and ADHD co-occurs "[in 30–80% of individuals with ASD][lauzhu]".

 1. **Focus:** I never felt like I was particularly distractible or unfocused, mostly because I've unwittingly structured me life around not having to